lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/model-construction.md

 Naturalmente, esperaríamos que eles para representar dois modelos aprendidos diferentes.

-We instantiate the MLP's layers in the constructor and subsequently invoke these layers on each call to the forward propagation function.
-Note a few key details.
-First, our customized `__init__` function invokes the parent class's `__init__` function via `super().__init__()` sparing us the pain of restating boilerplate code applicable to most blocks.
-We then instantiate our two fully-connected layers, assigning them to `self.hidden` and `self.out`.
-Note that unless we implement a new operator, we need not worry about the backpropagation function or parameter initialization.
-The system will generate these functions automatically.
-Let us try this out.

 Nós instanciamos as camadas do MLP no construtor e posteriormente invocar essas camadas